MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 - **Specific time window**: Specify a time period for receiving responses.
 By default, this isn't selected.

-    When you select this option, you can specify a **Start date** and **Start time** when the survey will be open for respondents, and an **End date** and **End time** when the survey will stop receiving responses.<!--Suggested.-->
+    When you select this option, you can specify a **Start date** and **Start time** when the survey will be open for respondents, and an **End date** and **End time** when the survey will stop receiving responses.

     This setting is displayed only when **Accept responses** is turned on.

 - **Response limit**: Specify the maximum number of responses to be received, after which the responses will no longer be counted and the survey will be stopped.
 By default, this isn't selected.

     When you select this option, you can set the maximum number of responses to be received, in accordance with your requirements.
 By default, the value is set to 50,000, which is the maximum.
-You can enter a lower value.<!--Suggested.-->
+You can enter a lower value.

     This setting is displayed only when **Accept responses** is turned on.